Loxahatchee Road Improvements

 This project is a collaboration between the Florida Department of Transportation (FDOT), Broward County, the Broward County Metropolitan Planning Organization (MPO), and the City of Parkland (City) with FDOT as the primary and coordinating agency.
 The City’s portion of the project is an approximately one-mile stretch on the eastern portion of the six-mile long roadway.
 The overall cost of the project is just under $37 million with the City’s portion being just under $2 million.

 The design of this project began in 2017 and is complete.
 The bidding process for work on the project began in the first quarter of 2023 with construction scheduled by FDOT to begin in late 2023.
-The expected completion date of the project is the end of 2026.
+The expected completion date of the project is 2027.

 WHAT THIS MEANS for PARKLAND RESIDENTS / MOTORISTS:

 What the Project WILL do:

 This project will make Lox Road a safer road to travel—whether you are a motorist, a bicyclist, or a pedestrian.
 This will be a complete makeover of the road through its entire span.
 Travel lanes will be widened, there will be bike lanes in both directions, a sidewalk along the south side of the road, a new guardrail will be installed along the north side of the road, and portions of the roadway will have a landscaped median that will provide traffic calming in an aesthetically-pleasing way.

 Intersection improvements include the addition of an eastbound right turn lane at SR 7 / U.S. 441, the addition of a westbound left turn lane at Parkland Place / Northwest 61st Way, and three roundabouts: Parkside Drive, University Drive, and Nob Hill Road.